new zealand hotels

-The 10 best hotels in New Zealand
+The 9 best hotels in New Zealand

 One for comfort, style, or looking for a spot that ticks all the boxes?
-Check out our list of New Zealand's best hotels.
+Check out our list of New Zealand's best hotels

 Advertising

-With its tremendous landscapes, Maori heritage, superb food and wine, long list of incredible things to do and love of all things outdoors, New Zealand guarantees a memorable trip.
-Getting around this predominantly rural country is easy, and with a population of just 4.6m it’s never long before you’re discovering quiet roads and deserted beaches.
+Getting around this predominantly rural country is easy, and with a relatively small population it’s never long before you’re coming across quiet roads and deserted beaches.
 Where you stay is a big part of a journey here, thanks to an inviting range of luxury lodges and boutique hotels that are for the most part privately run.
-That means you’ll not only sleep well at the ten properties we’ve picked out here, you’ll also be shown how to make the most of where you are, which for many Kiwis means getting close to nature, enjoying adrenaline activities, and eating and drinking extremely well.
-Enjoy!
+This means that at the best hotels in New Zealand you’ll not only sleep well, but you’ll also be shown how to make the most of where you are – which for many Kiwis involves getting close to nature, enjoying adrenaline-pumping activities and snapping exquisite landscapes.

 Best hotels in New Zealand

-1. Huka Lodge, nr Lake Taupo
+1. Huka Lodge, Lake Taupo

 If it’s good enough for Queen Elizabeth II...
 The British monarch and many more famous names have stayed at this impeccably-kept country lodge near Lake Taupo, which opened in 1924.
 Set on the banks of the trout-rich Waikato River, what began as a rustic fly-fishing getaway is now a super-plush five-star retreat with 25 tranquilly decorated suites and cottages.
 There’s plenty of action close by, from hiking and biking to jet-boat thrills and sky-diving, then it’s back into Huka’s pampering arms for a five-course gourmet dinner.
 If you’ve something to celebrate, this is the place.

-2. Hotel Debrett, Auckland
+2. Hotel DeBrett, Auckland

 Advertising